Veterans/Military Service

 — Crystal Bettenhausen-Bubulka, Licensed Clinical Social Worker in Coronado, CA

-— Sydney Lucas, Licensed Professional Counselor in , PA
+— Angie Luttrell, Associate Professional Clinical Counselor in , GA

-I was a member of the Resilience Center for Veterans and Families for many years where I learned interventions specific to this community.
+I was a member of the Resilience Center for Veterans and Families of Columbia University for many years where I learned interventions specific to this community.
 I am also an Army Veteran, and currently serving as a medical operations officer in the NY Army National Guard.

 — Kristjana McCarthy, Mental Health Counselor in New York, NY